This Web Page is Memory

 me several worried moments.
 I suffered

-year, Measles and Mumps the next.
-But
+Measles and Mumps the next.
+But my most

-bland wartime diet.
-It meant that for
+diet.
+It meant that for several years I

-had been removed.
-A far more serious
+removed.
+A far more serious worry in

-worry in the 1940s was tuberculosis, then widespread and often fatal.
+the 1940s was tuberculosis, then widespread and often fatal.
 Our neighbour’s daughter and the brother of

 a school friend had both contracted the disease in their late teens and had